mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 After a few revisions and refinement this is the plan I came up with:
 - choose the organization (e.g `typelevel`)
 - send HTTP request to our app on `host:port/org/typelevel`
-- fetch public repositories information for `typelevel` from a GitHub API endpoint.
+- fetch public repositories information for `typelevel` from a GitHub API endpoint
 - calculate the number of pages based on the number of public repositories (100 repositories per page) that is owned by `typelevel`
+  - this number will let us issue N amount of parallel requests in the next step
-- use the computed number and fetch information about repositories to accumulate the list of repository names. (use parallelism)
+- use the computed number and fetch information about repositories to accumulate the list of repository names
+  - we will end up here with smth like `Vector("cats", "cats-effect", ... ,"fs2")`
-- for each repository, start fetching contributors in parallel and accumulate their contributions sequentially.
+- for each repository, start fetching contributors in parallel and accumulate their contributions sequentially
+  - So, if we have 3 repositories we will create 3 separate fibers and start accumulating paginated contributors sequentially until they are exhausted.
+It means that fiber A may take 500 millis, fiber B - 600 millis, fiber C - 300 millis.
+So, in total, we will have all results in 600 millis since it's based on fork-join algorithm.
+  - Unfortunately there is no clear way of parallelising fetching the contributors for repository because we don't know in advance how many contributors are there.
+However, if you feel brave you can play with different ideas and also try parallelising that, e.g you can use `fibonacci` approach and issue N amount of request on each iteration until they are exhausted, more on that later.
-- group and sum contributions by contributor login (username, since it's unique).
+- group and sum contributions by contributor login
-- create a `Vector[Contributor]` instances sorted by contributions.
+- create a `Vector[Contributor]` instances sorted by contributions
-- generate a JSON response containing information about contributors and contributions.
+- generate a JSON response containing information about contributors and contributions
-- spit back the HTTP response with the JSON content.
+- spit back the HTTP response with the JSON content